echo-five/api-public-php/README.md

 	$requestResponse = $api->getRequestResponse(1); // Return a PHP object.
 	$requestResponse = $api->getRequestResponse(0); // Return a JSON string.

-This method return a JSON string or a PHP object, depending of the passed argument.
+This method return a JSON string or a PHP object, depending on the passed argument.
 The request response is always a full API response.
 Here an example: